Iyake Lake: Cultural and spiritual significance

 Iyake Lake is considered sacred by the local people, who believe it to be a spiritual portal to other realms.
 Traditional worshippers still hold annual rites at the lake, and swimming or entering the lake is discouraged due to its spiritual status and the danger posed by its unknown depth.

 Tourism

 Mud turtle in Iyake suspended lake.

-The lake has become a point of interest for tourists, researchers, and adventure seekers due to its natural beauty.
+The lake has become a point of interest for tourists, researchers, and adventure seekers due to its widespread promotion through internet media.
 Despite limited infrastructure, efforts by local and state authorities are ongoing to develop the area into a more accessible tourist destination.